Image: Javier Vela

 Image: Chad Wagner

-Asheville, North Carolina native, Christina Maxwell, is an actress and singer based in New York City.
+Asheville, North Carolina native, Christina Maxwell, is a singer and actress based in New York City.
 She graduated Summa Cum Laude from The University of Michigan with a B.F.A. in Musical Theatre and a Minor in Writing.
 She is the recipient of the 2016 Actors' Equity Association/Alan Eisenberg Award.

 Christina is also a nationally renowned public speaker, published writer and Pediatric Oncology Arts Therapist.
 While at University of Michigan, Christina founded the university-sanctioned outreach program Music at Mott at Mott Children's Hospital, bringing music and healing to patients and families.
 Her program received global attention when a PR video produced by the hospital went viral, garnering over 3 million hits on Facebook.
 She currently works for the non-profit, RipRap, providing intensive one-on-one music and art-therapy sessions for pediatric oncology patients and their families in underserved parts of New York City.

 While at University of Michigan, Christina received the prestigious University Musical Society 21st Century Artist Internship, which allowed her to travel and perform with the world-renowned group Mariachi Vargas de Tecalitlan and serve as a cultural and marketing liaison between the group and the university.
 She continues to work on behalf of UMS to promote the importance of arts education funding, through public speaking, performance and development.